-Students may be exposed to potentially risky tools and environments over the course of their time in Intro to Theatre Arts.
-Students will be instructed in the safe use of said tools and safe action in said environments prior to independent activity.
+Students may be exposed to potentially risky environments over the course of their time in Directing Seminar.
+Students will be instructed in safe action in said environments prior to independent activity.
 Any student failing to adhere to safety protocols will be barred from participation in those activities.